mathieu-benoit/asm-workshop/content/configure-sidecar/onlineboutique.md

 title: "Configure Sidecar for OnlineBoutique"
 weight: 1
 ---
+In this section you will configure `Sidecar` for the OnlineBoutique namespace.

+Run this command which allows to define fine granular `Sidecar` per app:
 ```Bash
 cat <<EOF | kubectl apply -n $ONLINEBOUTIQUE_NAMESPACE -f -
 apiVersion: networking.istio.io/v1beta1